 Word Poker is played in six rounds.
-Each round, you're given 8 letters (the letters are different each round), from which you have to make as many words as you can in the allotted time (60 seconds per round).
+Each round, you're given 8 letters (the letters are random and different each round, although you are guaranteed at least one vowel), from which you have to make as many words as you can in the allotted 90 seconds per round.
 Words must be at least 3 letters each, and can only use the letters you're given.
-Additionally, you can only use the letter the number of times it appears—if your letter set only includes one "E", for example, you cannot try to make a word that uses more than one "E".
-The letters may, however, be used in as many words as you like during that round.
+Additionally, you can only use the letter the number of times it appears—if your letter set only includes one E you cannot try to make a word that uses more than one E. The letters may, however, be used in as many words as you like during that round.

-In the above example, you could enter words like Rank, Ranks, Run, Runs, Nor, etc. You could not use Ron, because that is a name - not a word.
-You could also not use Soon, because that requires two "O"s, and you only have one.
+In the above example, you could enter words like RANK, RANKS, RUN, RUNS, NOR, even NURAKO, and so on.
+You could not use RON or SKOURA because those are proper nouns not in the Neopian Dictionary, nor could you use KSRUO because it's not a word in any dictionary.
+You also could not use SOON, because that requires two O's, and you only have one.

 Points and Scoring

-At the end of each round, you'll be asked to choose one of the following categories to take the points for.
+At the end of each round, you'll be asked to choose one of the six categories shown below to take the points for.
 Each category can only be used once per game, so pick carefully!
 The images below show the options once you've completed a round—the one on the left is from the first round, where you can choose any of the sections.
 The one on the right is from a later round—the squared sections have already been used this game, and cannot be selected again (even if you would have a better score).

 - 3 Letters - This section's score is dependent on the number of valid three-letter words you've submitted.
 Each word is worth 4 points, so the score is the number of words times four.

-- 4 Letters - This section works the same as the 3-letter one, but each word is worth six points.
-Getting at least 10 words here will add 30 points to your score in this section.
+- 4 Letters - This section works the same as the 3-letter one, but each word is worth 6 points.
+Also, getting at least 10 words here will add an additional 30 points to your score in this section.

 - 5+ Letters - Yup, you know it—every valid word you enter with five or more letters is worth 8 points.
-Getting 10 or more words here will add 100 points to the score in this section.
+Also, getting 10 or more words here will add an additional 100 points to the score in this section.

-- Flush - During the round, there will end up being one letter that begins more words than the others - the number of words you enter that start with that letter are multiplied by ten for the final score.
-If the number of words begun by two letters are equal, it will randomly list one of them.
+- Flush - During the round, there will end up being one letter that begins more words you entered than any other letter—the number of words you enter that start with that letter are multiplied by ten for the Flush score.
+If more than one letter is tied, it will randomly list one of them.

-- Wild - This section counts points for each word you enter; longer words are worth more points.
-Three-letter words are worth 1 point, four-letter words are worth two, etc.
+- Wild - This section counts points for every word you enter.
+Longer words are worth more:

 Tips and Tricks

-- If you have an "S" available, make sure you get as many plurals as you can!
-The game will count them all as different words.
+- If you have an S available, make sure you get as many plurals as you can!
+The game will count them as different words.